oras-project/oras-www/docs/blog/oras-0.14-and-future.md

 ## Copy an image from Registry A to Registry B

-In this demo, assume all images are validated in MAR, so I will use ORAS to copy the container image from Microsoft Artifact Registry (MAR) to my personal repository of Docker Hub.
+In this demo, assume all images are validated in MAR, so I will use ORAS to copy the container image from MAR to my personal repository of ACR.
 You can use your prefered container registry with ORAS.

 ```
-oras copy mcr.microsoft.com/mmlspark/spark2.4:1.0.0 registry-1.docker.io/pengfeizhou/spark2.4:1.0.0
+oras copy mcr.microsoft.com/mmlspark/spark2.4:1.0.0 feynmanacr.azurecr.io/mmlspark/spark2.4:1.0.0
 ```

-> Note: There is a [known issue](https://github.com/oras-project/oras/issues/542) of using the DockerHub host name.
-You will be able to use `docker.io` directly in ORAS 0.15.

 ## Using SBOM Tool to generate a SBOM

+An SBOM creates a machine-readable inventory of the software components that make up a given software product.
+Generating SBOM is a first step in Supply Chain Security.

+You can use [DOcker SBOM](https://docs.docker.com/engine/sbom/) or [SBOM Tool](https://github.com/microsoft/sbom-tool) to generate a SBOM for the target image.

-[SBOM Tool](https://github.com/microsoft/sbom-tool) is a general purpose, enterprise-proven, build-time SBOM generator open-sourced by Microsoft.
-You can use SBOM Tool to create SPDX 2.2 compatible SBOMs for any variety of artifacts.
+In this demo, we use SBOM Tool to create SPDX 2.2 compatible SBOMs for any variety of artifacts.

 Install SBOM Tool on a Linux machine: